ddella/ProxySQL/README.md

 ## MySQL User for frontend

 > The username, in this section, is the one used by the client or if you prefer, the frontend.
-As an example, if you have a website developped in PHP, it's the username configured in your PHP code to access the database.
+As an example, if you have a website developed in PHP, it's the username configured in your PHP code to access the database.
 See below an example of what would be our configuration in the PHP code with a ProxySQL in front of MariaDB SQL servers.

 ```php
 $host       = "proxysql"; // the SQL server (or proxy or load balancer)